Blog: Studying abroad in Spain and France

 The short answer is yes!
 It’s one of the best experiences available to you during your time at UoB and maybe one of the best times to do it as an adult.
 Even if you’re not going abroad to study a language, the academic and personal growth is invaluable.

-Plus, you’re not alone— university support services more information on the Student intranet are still accessible while you're abroad, and financial assistance from the Turing Scheme is available if needed.
+Plus, you’re not alone— university support services more information in the Student intranet are still accessible while you're abroad, and financial assistance from the Turing Scheme is available if needed.
 Yes, it can be difficult at times, but it’s so rewarding and you’ll gain an experience you will never forget!

 mimi abroad 4